ShijiaMiao/estimate-recovery-time-for-patient/README.md

 └── pyproject.toml
 ```

-## Research interpretation

-The output is a method-derived recovery estimate, not a medical diagnosis.
-A
-short observational window produces right-censored recovery times.
-Associations
-with health outcomes are observational and should not be interpreted causally.

-## Data governance

-This repository does not contain Airwave Health Monitoring Study participant
-data.
-Those data were accessed under research governance and cannot be
-redistributed.
-The present software is developed with synthetic benchmarks and
-independent public or research-access datasets.
+## Interpretation of results

+This project uses the defined method to estimate a patient’s recovery time.
+The relationship between recovery time and health outcomes is observational.
+It should not be interpreted as a causal relationship.

 ## Licence

-Code is released under the MIT License.
-Source datasets retain their own terms.
+The project code is released under the MIT License.
+Each source dataset remains subject to its own terms of use.